Bei-Jin-lab/24-S2-2-C-Interactive/Meetings/Shadow/Shadow Meeting week 8.md

 ## Outcome
-- landing page needs to be imporved.
-- comfirm the front-end technology
-- finish log
+- Follow up with ANU IT to expedite the approval process.

+- Continue communication with ANU IT to resolve licensing issues swiftly.
 ## Other Notes